laserpants/playground/blog/number_representation_part_1.md

 stored and processed in computers and other electronic devices.
 An important part of this is the use of *numeral systems*, such as the binary and hexadecimal numbers.
-Numeral systems (also called number systems) are methods and notation for expressing numbers in concrete form, including formats used in the internal representation of numeric values in computer memory.
+Numeral systems (also called number systems) are methods and notation for expressing numbers in concrete form, including commonly used formats in the internal representation of numeric values in computer memory.

 ### Numbers and numerals